utahnlp/weak-verifiers/README.md

  Citation is to be updated soon.

  ## Contact
- Please open an issue if you find trouble running our codebase.
+ Please open an issue if you find trouble running our codebase. <br>
  In case the issue is not acknowledged/addressed within a week, please email at maitrey.mehta@utah.edu